Chart Color Schemes

 Bacchus Marsh ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Bacchus Marsh had a cultural diversity score below average, with 83.7% of its residents born in Australia, 89.2% being citizens, and 89.8% speaking English only at home.
-Christianity was the dominant religion, comprising 46.0% of Bacchus Marsh's population.
-However, the most notable overrepresentation was seen in the 'Other' category, which made up 2.5% compared to Greater Melbourne's 2.3%.
+Bacchus Marsh had a cultural diversity index of 45.6, with 83.7% of its population born in Australia, 89.2% being citizens, and 89.8% speaking English only at home.
+Christianity was the predominant religion, comprising 46.0% of people.
+The 'Other' category comprised 2.5%, slightly higher than Greater Melbourne's 2.3%.

 Frequently Asked Questions - Diversity